robertmeisner/improved-sdd/ideas.md

  - create a mcp for sddSpecDriven chatmode that includes gitlab flow commands and workflow steps dynamically when the --gitlab-flow flag is used during init command.

+ --add question cli about gitlab flow integration when running init command.

+-Publishing to PyPI from github to tet with every version to TestPyPI and then to PyPI on git tag.